KRouhana/COMP-415-Computer-Vision/README.md

 ### Assignment 5: **Segmentation**
 - Traditional segmentation approaches using clustering (K-means, Mean-shift) with Haar features
 - Modern instance segmentation using deep learning models (Mask R-CNN, YOLOv8n-seg)

+---

+### Final Project: Object Recognition
+- YOLO v3 Integration: Implemented for real-time detection and classification of vehicles and pedestrians in dashcam video streams, ensuring reliable detections using confidence thresholds.
+- Motion Tracking and Analytics: Frame-to-frame tracking to count unique instances of parked/moving cars and pedestrians, with additional features like vehicle speed estimation and movement analysis.
+- Efficient Video Processing: Utilized techniques like Non-Maximum Suppression (NMS) and optimized frame-by-frame processing to achieve real-time analytics and visualization.